DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 	The number of occurrences for each model to search.
 	The occurrence can be set to any positive number.
-	If the number of detected object is larger than the total occurrences number, the objects with the highest acceptance will be returned.
+	If the number of detected objects is larger than the total occurrences number, the objects with the highest acceptance will be returned.
-	If the occurrences number is larger than the number of detected objects, all of them will show.
+	If the occurrence number is larger than the number of detected objects, all of them will show.
 The Total Occurrences can be set to "ALL".

 	(left: occurrences = 1, middle: occurrences = 2, right: occurrences = ALL)